 Just to be transparent (so you don’t think we’re pulling a bait and switcheroo!) we want to make something clear: digitizing is not necessarily a replacement for storage.
 What this means is that even though you may convert your film and fiche records to a digital format, that doesn’t magically get rid of the physical copy.
 Once you have the electronic copy of your content, you may want to put it back into storage as a hard copy backup; you may even be required to keep a copy – this isn’t a joke; many agencies are required to keep an eye-readable hard copy of their content, regardless if it’s already in digital.
 And in many cases, microfilm is still the most cost- and space-efficient means of doing so!

 Another option after digital conversion is to dispose of your microfilm records.
 This gets a little tricky, because you may have to involve a company that specializes in disposal – other times you may be able to have the documents shredded.
 We’re not expert disposal technicians, so you’ll have to do a little research into this, but know that there are ways to eventually dispose of your microfilm.

 While microfiche and microfilm can be a convenient and already-in-place option to store your records, they’re at risk of degradation due to improper handling, of becoming lost by mistake or theft, or of becoming damaged in an emergency or natural disaster.
-For quicker and safer access to your records, consider film and fiche digitization to preserve your data.
+For quicker and safer access to your records, consider digitization to preserve your data.

 - Get an estimated count of your film and fiche collections